 Can Deadpool Age?

 First up, let’s get the non-violent out of the way – can Deadpool die of natural causes, i.e., can he age?
-Well, it would, of course, depend on the writer, but it seems that Deadpool’s aging is so incredibly slow that he is pretty much the same Merc with a Mouth a thousand years into the future.
+Well, it would depend on the writer, but it seems that Deadpool’s aging is so incredibly slow that he is pretty much the same Merc with a Mouth a thousand years into the future.

-He does reveal, however, that his healing factor slowed down, meaning it takes longer to recover from injuries.
-That could potentially mean that Deadpool’s healing factor could dwindle down completely at some point in the distant future and that Wade Wilson could die of old age.
+However, he reveals that his healing factor slowed down, meaning it takes longer to recover from injuries.
+That could mean that Deadpool’s healing factor could dwindle completely at some point in the distant future and that Wade Wilson could die of old age.
 However, it would likely take tens of thousands of years to happen.

 Now, you might ask, how is that possible, seeing that Wade got his healing factor from Wolverine, and we all know Wolverine eventually died of old age (it took centuries upon centuries, but Logan did age)?
 Well, it’s possible because their healing factors, and physiology, aren’t the same.